 DC schemes received far less attention than DB schemes in IMF surveillance and program discussions.
 In part, this reflected that fewer countries had adopted such schemes by this point and that they had been in place for fewer years than most traditional DB schemes.
 But perhaps most important, DC schemes—managed by private pension funds—did not entail a government pension liability.
 During the evaluation period, the Fund did discuss emerging issues in countries with well-established DC schemes.
-These discussions centered on four main issues: (i) the fiscal costs or implications of the transition from a DB scheme to a DC or NDC scheme (e.g., in Chile, Croatia, Lithuania, Panama, and the Slovak Republic) which included the emergence of policies in Central and Eastern Europe to either cut back on mandated contributions to the DC scheme (in Latvia, Estonia and Lithuania) or to effectively revert away from an DC or NDC scheme and back to a DB scheme (e.g., in Hungary and Poland, respectively also see Box 3 below); (ii) challenges faced by the private financial sector in operating these schemes and regulatory issues faced by the government (e.g., in Costa Rica, Denmark, El Salvador, Iceland, Mexico, Netherlands, Switzerland, and Uruguay); (iii) the adequacy of these schemes as vehicles for retirement savings (e.g., in El Salvador, Hungary, Romania, Russia, the United Kingdom, and the United States); and (iv) tax treatment of pensions accumulated under such schemes (e.g., in Australia and Ireland).
+These discussions centered on four main issues: (i) the fiscal costs or implications of the transition from a DB scheme to a DC or NDC scheme (e.g., in Chile, Croatia, Lithuania, Panama, and the Slovak Republic) which included the emergence of policies in Central and Eastern Europe to either cut back on mandated contributions to the DC scheme (in Latvia, Estonia and Lithuania) or to effectively revert away from an DC or NDC scheme and back to a DB scheme (e.g., in Hungary and Poland, respectively; also see Box 3 below); (ii) challenges faced by the private financial sector in operating these schemes and regulatory issues faced by the government (e.g., in Costa Rica, Denmark, El Salvador, Iceland, Mexico, Netherlands, Switzerland, and Uruguay); (iii) the adequacy of these schemes as vehicles for retirement savings (e.g., in El Salvador, Hungary, Romania, Russia, the United Kingdom, and the United States); and (iv) tax treatment of pensions accumulated under such schemes (e.g., in Australia and Ireland).